What’s new in

 No more built-in tabs.
 We have removed tabs from the interface.
 When you open a circuit from your list of circuit files, it will open in a new tab in your browser.

 Easily run and monitor jobs.
-If you are signed in, you can click the Run Settings button to view and change Run settings, then use the Jobs panel to view your jobs, all without leaving the page.
+If you are signed in, you can click Run Settings to view and change Run settings, then use the Jobs panel to view your jobs, all without leaving the page.
 You can also see the qubit count of the backend, and a status tag if the backend is offline, not available, or in maintenance mode.